ooni/netem/README.md

 and many tests will fail; it still seems to be fine under Linux.

 ## Usage

+TODO(bassosimone): this section needs to be updated because we have recently removed the `stdlib.go` file and functionality, since we have much better functionality inside of ooni/probe-cli.

 Existing Go code needs to be adjusted to support netem.